 - What are you currently doing to change this?

-- What obstacles, challenges, and struggles are you regularly come up against?
+- What obstacles, challenges, and struggles are you regularly bumping into?

 - What will eventually happen if you don’t change anything or continue to ignore this?